survivejs/webpack-book/manuscript/webpack_compared.md

 ![webpack](images/webpack.png)

-You could say Webpack (or just *webpack*) takes a more monolithic approach than Browserify.
+You could say Webpack takes a more monolithic approach than Browserify.
 Whereas Browserify consists of multiple small tools, Webpack comes with a core that provides a lot of functionality out of the box.
 The core can be extended using specific *loaders* and *plugins*.

 Webpack will traverse through the `require` statements of your project and will generate the bundles you have defined.
 You can even load your dependencies in a dynamic manner using a custom `require.ensure` statement.
 The loader mechanism works for CSS as well and `@import` is supported.
 There are also plugins for specific tasks, such as minification, localization, hot loading, and so on.